junxit/us-congress-bills-115/metadata.md

 - 2018-08-15 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2018-08-15 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with an amendment in the nature of a substitute.
 Without written report.
 - 2018-08-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 553.
+- 2018-10-11 — Passed Senate with an amendment by Voice Vote. (consideration: CR S6880; text: CR S6880)
+- 2018-10-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S6880; text: CR S6880)